material-components/material-components-web/docs/getting-started.md

 ### Step 1: Webpack with Sass

-We’re going to use webpack-dev-server to demonstrate how webpack bundles our Sass and JavaScript.
-First create a package.json that looks like this:
+We’re going to use `webpack-dev-server` to demonstrate how webpack bundles our Sass and JavaScript.
+First, run `npm init` to create a `package.json` file.
+When complete, add the `start` property to the `scripts` section.

 ```json
 {